acryps/vlquery/doc/functions.md

 ```
 column.isAfter(date) // checks if the column is after the date parameter
 column.isBefore(date) // checks if the column is before the date parameter
+column.toISODate(): QueryString // converts to an iso string

 column.isToday() // checks if the column is today (current date). this uses the postgres servers time (might diverge form your node processes time/timezone)